 I read your second post.
 You must have proper lids.
 You cannot can in pop jars; you are risking explosion and serious injury.

 My husband was from Kenya.
 He told me the settlers used to dig a square hole in ground, line with concrete blocks or bricks, covered somehow and dripped water into the hole and it worked as a refrigerator, much as one might make a root cellar.
-I do not have specifics, but someone who lived in Africa in the 1950s must have a clue how it was done.

 Try writing to Scott Pittman of the Permaculture institute in New Mexico and ask if he knows any low tech way to make a fridge, since canning may be more than is practical to tackle, since one has to sterilize the jars, get a pressure canner, and new lids every time you can.
 You cannot reuse lids.
 I am giving you the advice of my sis in law, the world's greatest canner.